expressiveco/MyEcho/README.md

 # MyEcho
-Colorful echo for command line and batch files.
+Colorful echo for Windows command line and batch files.
 Echo text with background and foreground colors.